KyloSC/PowerShell/WinGet/Templates/README.md

 This script uses a pre-defined template of WinGet packages which can be deployed in mass on new builds.
-Some exmaple templates included are:
+Some example templates included are:

 * winget-corporate.csv
 * winget-personal.csv